Dapitan

 It is historically significant as the place where José Rizal was exiled by the Spanish colonial authorities for his threat to start revolutionary activities.
 He is considered a national hero, and this is known as the "Shrine City in the Philippines."
-It is also often considered the capital of Mindanao Island.
 The city is also home to Gloria's Fantasyland, the first amusement park in Mindanao.

 History

+Precolonial era

 The earliest settlers of Dapitan were the Subanens, a nomadic tribe of Austronesian stock known to have settled and lived along the banks of the river or “suba” out of which their present-day tribal identity originated.

+In 1564, the people of the Dapitan Kingdom, headed by Pagbuaya, initially based on Bohol, migrated to what is now Dapitan after their territory was subjugated.
+The polity existed until 1595, when Dapitan was brutally subjugated by the Spanish colonizers.

+Spanish colonial era

 Early cartographers of the Philippines showed Dapitan's location on their maps of Mindanao in varying names, such as "Dapito" in Kaerius' map of 1598, "Dapite" in Dudley's map of 1646, "Dapyto" in Sanson's map of 1652, and "Dapitan" in Moll's map of East Indies 1729 and in Murillo Velarde's map of 1734.

-Dapitan was already a thriving settlement when Miguel López de Legazpi arrived in 1595.
-It is believed that some Augustinian friars accompanied Legazpi's expedition, who converted the natives to Christianity.
+Dapitan was already a thriving settlement when Miguel López de Legazpi's expedition arrived in 1565.
+It is believed that the Augustinian friars that accompanied Legazpi's expedition converted the natives to Christianity.
 Foremost of the converts were Pedro Manooc, son of Pagbuaya, and Manooc's daughter, Maria Uray.
 A permanent mission was founded at Dapitan in 1629 headed by a Jesuit missionary, Father Pedro Gutierrez.

+The Augustinian friar Andrés de Urdaneta of the Legazpi expedition records the name of the settlement as "Daquepitan", and later "Dacpitan."

 It was only after the establishment of the Jesuit mission that a strong and stable form of government was finally established.
 The Spanish authorities adopted the local form of government that was already existing but placed the officials under the absolute control of the Spanish government.
 The settlement came to be known as the "pueblo", and its head variously called either "Datu", "Capitan" or "Cabeza de Barangay".
 The politico-military commandancia of Dapitan until the end of the Spanish domination in 1898 was still dependent on Misamis.
 It was only during the revolutionary period that Dapitan became an integral part of the Filipino forces in Zamboanga.

 Cityhood

 On June 22, 1963, President Diosdado Macapagal signed R.A.
 3811 which converted Dapitan into a chartered city.
-It is officially renowned as the “Shrine City of the Philippines.”
+On November 8, 1963, president Macapagal signed Proclamation No. 179 which also converted Dapitan into a city, with him appointing Germanico Carreon and Francisco Hamoy as the city's mayor and vice mayor respectively on November 12.
+It is officially renowned as the "Shrine City of the Philippines."